Wall St bonuses may drop 16% as higher rates threaten businesses - NY Comptroller

 While higher-for-longer rates could impede business activity, some experts have predicted the central bank would manage to guide the economy to a soft landing.

-Securities firms in New York City are on pace to add 4,300 jobs in 2023 to take the total to over 195,000, more than 2% higher than at the end of last year, DiNapoli said, while cautioning it "remains to be seen" whether the companies would retain staff as profits normalise following the pandemic-era boom.
+Securities firms in New York City are on pace to add 4,300 jobs in 2023 to take the total to 195,100, climbing 2% from last year and to the highest in over 20 years, DiNapoli said, while cautioning it "remains to be seen" whether the companies would retain staff as profits normalize following the pandemic-era boom.

 Banking heavyweights including Goldman Sachs GS.N and Morgan Stanley MS.N have announced a string of layoffs this year as they race to cut costs.